kornavol/Trn-project.-Task-Manager/README.md

 ## To-do:

 - add a comparison id with DB and if it consist restart math.random
+- try to use ? (ternary operator) instead if-else
+- create a Name.jsx as page and replace it to app.jsx
+- change all state (rendering new element) in a my project, as in example 13:50

 ## Questions

-- Why bubbling not working (click on a task)
+- Why bubbling not working (click on a task) the problem was solved by itself
-- alternative find method but without return
+- alternative find method but without return forEach and return null as break

 ## Bug

 - After compute time period for first task, I create a new one  (which as default has status - active) and start time.
-The result will be wrong.
+The result will be wrong;
+- I have an opportunity to create or move to task during tme computing (time counting).
+Need to fix.